sepidina/vm-install-venture/VM_README.md

     [tutorial](http://probcomp.csail.mit.edu/venture/library-tutorial.html)
     (included in the VM as `~/Venturecxx/hello_venture.html`) for inspiration.

--   You can find two advanced examples in the `examples/` directory of the source distribution.
+-   You can find two advanced examples in the `~Venturecxx/examples/` directory.
 These rely on VentureUnit (included), an experimental inference visualization wrapper using Venture as a library.

 ## Other operations